SchroedingersLion/SamplingToyhouse/README.md

 To create our own measurement class, we can simply copy'n paste this default measurement class and make the needed adjustments.
 First, we change the class name from `MEASUREMENT_DEFAULT` to `our_new_measurement`.
 Note that the name also appears with the constructor.
 Next we inspect the arguments of the constructor.
 We only need to change the number `3` to the number of observables our new class is supposed to collect.
-Since we want to collect two observables, the number is changed to `2`.
+We assume we want to collect two observables, so the number `3` is changed to `2`.
 This usage of “magic numbers” is a design flaw already addressed by the comment above the constructor; we ignore it for now.
-All other arguments nor anything else in the constructor **must not** be changed.
+All other arguments or any other part of the constructor **must not** be changed.
 The last edit we need to do is the modification of the `compute_sample` routine.
 The signature of the function needs to remain the same, the function body needs to be changed.
 Since we only collect two observables, the third line in the function body needs to be deleted.
 Then, the right-hand side of the first two lines needs to be changed to correspond to the observables we want to take.
 Rather than simply taking the first model parameter, we want to